-Do yo u Υ N N/A Detail your management practices - What do you do or if no, what might you do?
+Do ye ou .
+Y N N/A Detail your management practices - What DO YOU DO or if not doing it, what MIGHT YOU DO?
 1.0 Pig Health 1.1 Monitor the health and welfare of your pigs daily?
 I/we do this by: 1.2 Have procedures in place for incoming pigs to ensure they do not introduce disease?
-Select the source of incoming pigs (purchase or otherwise): Online sales/auction stud stock Saleyard/auction stud stock Quality assured breeder Other pig owner 1.3 Have procedures in place for incoming semen to ensure it does not introduce disease?
+I/we do this by: Select the source of incoming pigs (purchase or otherwise): Online sales/auction stud stock Saleyard/auction stud stock Quality assured breeder Other pig owner 1.3 Have procedures in place for incoming semen to ensure it does not introduce disease?
 I/we do this by: Buying from quality assured suppliers Other - describe

-Do yo u Y N N/A Detail your management practices - What do you do or if no, what might you do?
+Do y ou Y N N/A Detail your management practices - What DO YOU DO or if not doing it, what MIGHT YOU DO?
 1.4 Identify and isolate (where possible) sick pigs from the main group?
 I/we do this by: Identify and treat in pen Move to a designated sick pen and treat Other - describe 1.5 Seek veterinary assistance for any sick animals?
 I/we do this by: Having an on-going relationship with a veterinary practice Other - describe 1.6 House all pigs in pens/sheds or separate paddocks to other livestock on the property?
 I/we do this by: 1.7 Keep records of vaccinations and treatments for your pigs?
-The following details are recorded: Date Pen number (if applicable), Pig identification or number of pig/s treated Pig weight Treatment or vaccination given, dose, WHP or ESI information Reason for administering and response to treatment 1.8 Record deaths and illness and injury events, including their suspected cause?
-The following details are recorded: Date Number of pig/s Pig identification (if applicable) Age/weight Reason (or suspected reason) for death
+Example template The following details are recorded: Date Pen number (if applicable), Pig identification or number of pig/s treated Pig weight Treatment or vaccination given, dose, WHP or ESI information Reason for administering and response to treatment 1.8 Record deaths and illness and injury events, including their suspected cause?
+Example template The following details are recorded: Date Number of pig/s Pig identification (if applicable) Age/weight Reason (or suspected reason) for death